turing-machines/mentals-ai/README.md

 Mentals AI distinguishes itself from other frameworks in three significant ways:

 * The `Agent Executor` 🧠 operates through a recursive loop.
 The LLM determines the next steps: selecting instructions (prompts) and managing data based on previous loops.
-This recursive decision-making process is integral to our system, outlined in [mentals_system.prompt](mentals_system.prompt).
+This recursive decision-making process is integral to our system, outlined in [mentals_system.prompt](mentals_system.prompt)
 * Agents of any complexity can be created using `Markdown`, eliminating the need for traditional programming languages.
 However, Python can be integrated directly into the agent's `Markdown` script if necessary.
 * Unlike platforms that include preset reasoning frameworks, Mentals AI serves as a blank canvas.
 It enables the creation and integration of your own reasoning frameworks,  including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, and others.
+One can also link these frameworks together into more complex sequences, even creating a network of various reasoning frameworks.

 ## 📢 Examples